-New citizen science project to help find out more about wildlife disease
+Citizen science project to help find out more about wildlife disease:

 Garden Wildlife Health (GWH) is a collaborative project between the British Trust for Ornithology (BTO), the Zoological Society of London (ZSL), the Royal Society for the Protection of Birds (RSPB) and Froglife which aims to monitor the health of, and identify disease threats to, British wildlife.
-Our particular focus is on garden birds, amphibians, reptiles and hedgehogs.
-For this we count on the help of the public to submit reports of sick or dead wildlife and to send in samples for analysis.
+Their particular focus is on garden birds, reptiles, amphibians and hedgehogs.
+For this they count on the help of the public to submit reports of sick or dead wildlife and to send in samples for analysis.

 Garden Wildlife Health is funded by the Esmée Fairbairn Foundation and the Department for Environment, Food and Rural Affairs (DEFRA).

-What to do if you find dead amphibians and reptiles
+What to do if you find dead reptiles or amphibians:

-Finding ill or dead animals can be very disturbing, especially if you have had a mass mortality incident linked to a disease outbreak and discovered a number of dead frogs at once.
+Finding ill or dead animals can be very disturbing, especially if you have had a mass mortality incident linked to a disease outbreak and discovered a number of dead animals at once.

 There are a number of possible causes of wildlife deaths, including disease.
 You can find out more in our FAQ section.